Wall Street (1987 film): Sequel

 In 2007, The New York Times reported that a sequel to Wall Street, to be subtitled Money Never Sleeps, was already in pre-production.
 Michael Douglas would reprise his role as Gordon Gekko.
 The film would also focus on Gekko, recently released from prison and re-entering a much more chaotic financial world than the one he once oversaw.
 Charlie Sheen would also reprise his character of Bud Fox, but only in a cameo role.
 Daryl Hannah would not be involved in the sequel.

-But by April 2009, 20th Century Fox confirmed that the sequel was already in development and announced that Oliver Stone would direct.
+By April 2009, 20th Century Fox confirmed that the sequel was already in development and announced that Oliver Stone would direct.
 In addition, Shia LaBeouf was cast with Josh Brolin.
 Javier Bardem had been considered, but Bardem dropped out due to scheduling conflicts.
 The film was finally released on September 24, 2010, and received mixed reviews.